vondele/cdbexplore/Readme.md

 options:
-  -h, --help            show this help message and exit --epd EPD             EPD/FEN to explore: acceptable are FENs w/ and w/o move counters, as well as the extended "moves m1 m2 m3" syntax from cdb's API. (default: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - moves g2g4)
+  -h, --help            show this help message and exit --epd EPD             EPD/FEN to explore: acceptable are FENs w/ and w/o move counters, as well as the extended "['startpos'|FEN] moves m1 m2 m3" syntax. (default: startpos moves g2g4)
   --san SAN             Moves in SAN notation that lead to the position to be explored.
 E.g. "1. g4". (default: None) --depthLimit DEPTHLIMIT
                         Finish the exploration at the specified depth. (default: None)